pranav-ganesh/tp/docs/DeveloperGuide.md

 3. Exporting Data
     1. Test exporting
         1. Testcase : click `Export` upon CMM shutdown<br>
-          Expected : new csv file with the latest details can be found in the data folder at CMM jar location
+          Expected : new CSV file with the latest details can be found in the data folder at CMM jar location
    2. Test Don't exporting
       1. Testcase : click `Don't export` or close the prompt<br>
-          Expected: No new csv files created.
+          Expected: No new CSV files created.

 ### Deleting a contact